Day 1: CASABLANCA – RABAT

 In the afternoon we will continue towards Marrakech on the mountain route where we shall enjoy the extraordinary landscapes that these mountains offer us; the colours change from oranges to greens, the shoulders of the roads occupied by vendors add up to a landscape worthy of view.
 We will cross the mountain pass at Tizi n’Tichka; the highest drivable pass in north Africa at 2260mts altitude.
 We arrive in Marrakech in the middle of the afternoon.
 Accommodation in a Riad.

-Day 7: MARRAKECH – MARRAKECH
+Day 7: MARRAKECH SIGHTSEEING

-Without any doubt a good way to get to know this city is by being immersed in the bustle of Djemaa el Fna and imagining a leap to a time completely different to European civilization.
+Without any doubt a good way to get to know this city is being immerse in the bustle of Djemaa el Fna and imagining a leap to a time completely different to European civilization.
 The beautiful city is a mix of seductiveness, magic and sensuality because only with a stroll through its small alleyways can we love it.

 We recommend you to visit:

-The Bahia Palace is a palace and a set of gardens built with the intention of being the biggest palace of all times and residence of the former Vizier, it includes a courtyard decorated with a central pond and surrounded by ornate rooms.
+The Bahia Palace ; is a palace.
+And a set of gardens built with the intention of being the biggest palace of all times and residence of the former Vizier.
+It includes a courtyard decorated with a central pond and surrounded by ornate rooms.

-The Koutoubia Mosque; one of the most representative monuments of the city, it stands out as a landmark with its 69mt high minaret, the highest building in the city.
+The Koutoubia Mosque; one of the most representative monuments of the city.
+It stands out as a landmark with its 69mt high minaret.
+The highest building in the city.

-Day 8: MARRAKECH – CASABLANCA AIRPORT
+Day 8: MARRAKECH – AIRPORT

 Tour Include :